chencyc123/sts4/Live-Application-Information.md

+# TODO: this page still needs to be filled with real content...

-# TODO: Here are some notes from Martin about what should really go in this page:
+Here are some notes about what should really go in this page:

 In this section we need to talk about:
 - the hovers in general